Euro 2024 awards: Best player, standout goal, favourite match and more

 Best Player

 Miguel Delaney: Rodri.
-There’s a temptation to put his teammates in Yamine Lamal and - especially - Dani Olmo but the reality is that the midfielder is just a level above.
+There’s a temptation to put his teammates in Lamine Yamal and - especially - Dani Olmo but the reality is that the midfielder is just a level above.

 Richard Jolly: I don't think there has been one dominant player.
 There are plenty of honourable mentions for those who have had good tournaments, some ended too soon - Christoph Baumgartner and Arda Guler were two who particularly impressed me, though I wish I had been at any of the Georgia games.
-Should Spain win the final, it may go down as Lamine Yamal's tournament, though the reliable Rodri may have been consistently their best performer.
+The reliable Rodri may have been consistently Spain’s best performer.
 A personal choice, however, would be Fabian Ruiz who has added something Spain have not had in midfield for many a year.

 Karl Matchett: Fabian Ruiz.
 A lot of his Spain teammates will get more headlines and it’s definitely arguable his partner, Rodri, is the “better” individual - but Ruiz has had a truly storming tournament.
 He’s excellent on the ball, has had cutting edge in and around the box which is often missing (or stifled) at club level and defensively he’s the best at Euro 2024 in regaining the ball high upfield, enabling Spain to do what they do best: dominate.